TechSecCTF/z3_splash_class/README.md

 * Copy the url that it gives you and paste it into your browser.
 * Double click on `z3_splash_class`.
 You should be all set.

+You may also be interested in installing Z3 in a different environment.
+We have provided an `install.sh` script which should install Z3 successfully OS X or Linux.
+(You'll need root access).
+If you want to run the jupyter notebooks, you'll need to download and install [jupyter](http://jupyter.org/install.html).
+You can then get rid all the path nonsense at the top of the python source code and simply include `from z3 import *`.

+Further installation instructions can be found [here](https://github.com/Z3Prover/z3).

 ### Example: ONLY FOR GENiUS

-This image was floating around facebook some time ago, with the caption "ONLY FOR GENiUS".
+This image was floating around Facebook some time ago, with the caption "ONLY FOR GENiUS".
 Let's find the solution using Z3.

 ![](assets/shapes.png)